 Student success is also enhanced through family and employer support.
 Families can provide childcare or assist with household chores.
 When employers allow flexible hours for school obligations or use of a computer at work, success is also enhanced.
 Some students have found that having a personal laptop that can be taken with them wherever they go enhances their success.

-There are two 8-hour on-site simulation labs in Regina.
-One lab covers medical asepsis, mobility and health assessment.
-The second lab covers nursing skills (such as surgical asepsis, oxygenation, catheterization, administration of medications, suctioning and tracheostomy care).
+Clinical skills lab will be held in Regina for ten 8-hour days.
 Your nursing skills will be evaluated in the lab.
 You must demonstrate mastery of the required psychomotor skills and health assessment techniques prior to entering the clinical area.

-There are two clinical practice experiences.
-The first one is an orientation to the clinical area and you will complete it approximately half way through the program.
-You will take the second one after successfully completing all the theory and lab courses.
+There is one preceptor led clinical practice experience.
 You must successfully complete theory courses prior to entering the clinical area.
 The preceptor and faculty will evaluate your performance in the clinical practicums.
 All are graded as pass / fail.

 You will do your clinical practicum at a facility which offers acute medical/surgical experiences.
 You will be placed with a preceptor who will help you with your learning.